 When you water, take a few moments to visually examine your plant for signs of root rot such as:

-- Black spots or brown spots on the bottom leaves or lower leaves or stem.
+- Black spots or dark brown spots on the bottom leaves or lower leaves or stem.

 - Bruised or puckered spots on any leaves.

 If your houseplant is showing signs of root rot, don’t water at the time.

 Instead, gently tip it out of its pot that should have drainage hole and examine the root ball carefully.

 While you have the new plant out of the pot, cut back any infected portions of the root or stem at the base of the plant.

 Remember to leave the infected plant exposed to the open air for two or three days so it can dry out completely.

 During this time, keep the plant in a warm, airy setting with full sun.

 After a few days, repot the plant using a fresh commercial potting soil mixture and coarse sand and small pebbles.